boscoh/inmembrane/docs/inmembrane.markdown

 An extension to basic membrane localization prediction is the analysis of membrane protein topology to identify those with prominent surface exposed loops.
 These potentially surface exposed (PSE) proteins constitute attractive vaccine candidates.
 One such workflow for annotation of PSE proteins is the program SurfG+, which focuses on Grampositive bacterial proteomes.
 SurfG+ is a Java program that carries out batch processing of several standard bioinformatic tools to specifically predict proteins that  protude out of the peptidoglycan layer of the bacterium.
 These predictions are intended to identify a set of proteins that would be amenable to cell-surface protease shaving experiments.
 SurfG+ itself does not carry out any extensive analysis itself, but rather leverages the results of a transmembrane helix predictor (_TMMOD_) (Robel et al, 2005), a secretion signal predictor (_SignalP_) (Jannick et al 2004), a lipoprotein signal predictior (_LipoP_) (Agnieszka et al 2003) and a sequence alignment for protein profiles (_HMMER_) (Robert et al 2011).

 Nevertheless, _SurfG+_ suffers several problems that plague much bioinformatic software.
 Despite being published in 2009, the URL mentioned in the original reference no longer exists.
 We were able to find a [source-code repository](https://mulcyber.toulouse.inra.fr/projects/surfgplus) but the we were not able to get the program to work.
-Given the source code, we were able to deduce the basic algorithm of the program but the complex architecture of SurfG+ prevented us from making the program work on our system (Mac OSX and Ubuntu 11).
+Given the source code, we were able to deduce the basic algorithm of the program but the complex architecture of SurfG+ prevented us from making the program work on our system (MacOSX and Ubuntu 11).

 Since the core algorithm in _SurfG+_ is relatively straightforward, we decided to replicate the functionality of _SurfG+_ by writing _inmembrane_ in a modern scripting language.
 This lead to considerable simplifiction and clarification of the code base.
 Compared with the _SurfG+_ Java source code of 700K, _inmembrane_ is around 32K of Python code, including additional functionality not offered by _SurfG+_.
 The smaller code case is substantially easier to reuse and repurpose for other users.
 Here, we discuss the issues involved in writing robust and accessible bioinformatic source code.